anisharavind1/kafka-producer/README.md

 # kafka-producer
+#Scala
-Kafka Producer code to producer to Kafka Topic.
+Kafka Producer code to producer data from a static csv file to Kafka Topic.